-The 3-cent stamp of this series is arranged horizontally and is inclosed in a narrow double-line border.
+The 3-cent stamp of this series is arranged horizontally and is enclosed in a narrow double-line border.
 A shadowed vertical panel at the right occupies approximately one-fifth of the area of the stamp.
-Within this panel at the top are the words "United States postage" in shaded Gothic lettering, arranged in three horizontal line.
+Within this panel at the top are the words "United States postage" in shaded Gothic lettering, arranged in three horizontal lines.
 Below this inscription and separated therefrom by a solid line ornament are the words "Three cents" in shaded Gothic, printed in two lines.
 Resting on an acanthus ornament at the bottom of this panel is a white disk containing a narrow double-line border within the outer circle.
 In the center of this disk is the solid Gothic numeral "3."
 The remaining space of the stamp at the left is a view of Mount Rainier with a reproduction of Mirror Lake in the foreground, in which the peak and surrounding trees are reflected.
 In a narrow panel at the base is the name "Mt.
 Rainier" in white Roman on a solid background.
 The stamp is printed in purple ink.

-The 5-cent stamp, arranged vertically, is inclosed in a narrow double-line border and is printed in blue ink.
+The 5-cent stamp, arranged vertically, is enclosed in a narrow double-line border and is printed in blue ink.
 In a solid panel with white edges across the bottom of the stamp are the words "U.S. postage" in white Roman.
 Resting on this base is a lighter panel with curved top and ends, within which in a curved line near the top is the name "Yellowstone" in white Gothic.
-Below this title is the denomination designation 78 "5¢", also in white Gothic, on either side of which appears a white-line ornament.
+Below this title is the denomination designation "5¢", also in white Gothic, on either side of which appears a white-line ornament.
 The remaining space on the stamp is a reproduction of Old Faithful Geyser, one of the foremost scenic wonders of Yellowstone Park, with its column of hot water high in the air.

-The 6-cent stamp, arranged horizontally, is inclosed in a narrow ruled panel border.
+The 6-cent stamp, arranged horizontally, is enclosed in a narrow ruled panel border.
 A view of Crater Lake in Crater Lake National Park, showing portions of the surrounding rim and Wizard Island, occupies the major part of the space within the border.
 In a horizontal line in the upper central part of the stamp are the words '·U.S. postage" in solid modified Gothic.
 In rectangular panels with light background and double-line borders in each lower corner is the denomination designation "6¢" in solid Gothic.
-In a narrow horizontal panel with light ground at the base of the stamp is the title "Crater Lake" in small clark Gothic letters.
+In a narrow horizontal panel with light background at the base of the stamp is the title "Crater Lake" in small clark Gothic letters.
 The stamp is printed in blue ink to conform to the color of the water in Crater Lake.

 The 7-cent stamp is arranged horizontally, and has for the central design a view of Great Head, a rocky promontory on the shore of Acadia National Park, Maine.
 At the bottom of the picture is the title "Acadia" in white Gothic letters.
 At each end of the stamp, in narrow upright panels with dark background bordered by paneling of lighter shade on either side and with ornamental devices at the top and bottom, is the wording "U.S. postage" at the left and "Seven cents" at the right in white Gothic, arranged vertically.
 Within a circular panel with white ground, bordered by several dark lines, in the upper right corner of the space reserved for the central subject, is the denomination designation "7¢" in dark color.
 The stamp is printed in black ink.

-The 8-cent denomination is arranged vertically and is inclosed in a narrow double-line border.
+The 8-cent denomination is arranged vertically and is enclosed in a narrow double-line border.
 It is printed in gray-green ink.
 The central design of this stamp is a reproduction of the "Great White Throne", one of the outstanding examples of the peculiar rock formations in Zion National Park, Utah.
 Below the picture is the title "Zion" in dark Gothic.
 In a narrow panel with white edges and dark ground along the base of the stamp are the words "U.S. postage" in white Roman lettering.
 The denomination designation "8¢" in dark color is shown in the upper right corner of the stamp.

-The 10-cent stamp is arranged vertically, and has for the central subject a view of Mount Le Conte, one of the outstanding points of interest in Smoky Mountain National Park.
+The 10-cent stamp is arranged vertically, and has for the central subject a view of Mount Le Conte, one of the outstanding points of interest in Great Smoky Mountain National Park.
 In a narrow panel across the top of the stamp, with dark ground, are the words "Great Smoky Mountains" in white Roman.
 In a similar panel at the base of the stamp are the words "United States postage" in white Roman.
 Resting on the base is a curved ribbon panel, in the central fold of which, on a light ground, is the word "Cents" in dark Roman.
-Immediately above, in a rectangular panel with dark ground, is the large numeral "10" in white Roman.
-The stamp is printed in slate-gray color.
+Immediately above, in a rectangular panel with dark background, is the large numeral "10" in white Roman.
+The stamp is printed in gray black color.